Five takeaways from Wizkid's new album 'Morayo' | Pulse Nigeria

 1. Wizkid maintains his lush RnB & Dancehall fusion

-Since releasing his successful album 'Made In Lagos' in 2020, Wizkidd has embraced a lush R&B and Dancehall fusion which he deploys to smooth melodies and laid-back delivery.
+Since releasing his successful album 'Made In Lagos' in 2020, Wizkid has embraced a lush R&B and Dancehall fusion which he deploys to smooth melodies and laid-back delivery.

 He maintains this style on 'Morayo' with songs like 'POMH' feat Brent Faiyaz, 'Time', 'Break Me Down', and 'Bad For You' feat Jasmine Sullivan.